Grand Valley Police Department

 - If your vehicle breaks down and cannot be moved overnight, the Police Department or Pew Security must be notified.

-- Temporary permits are available at no cost to Retirees 24/7 at Public Safety.
+- Temporary permits are available at no cost to Retirees during Parking Services hours of operation.
 All you will need is a photo ID and license plate number.

 - Temporary permits are placed on the driver's side dashboard to left of the steering wheel.

 - Place your parking permit decal on the lower left side of your vehicle windshield.
 You may receive a citation if it is not in the proper location.

 - Place your temporary permit on the driver's side dashboard to the left of the steering wheel.
 Permit dates must be visible from outside the vehicle for the permit to be valid.